Walmart Spark: Low completion rate / dropped trips deactivation appeal

 The evidence that moves this reason

-This reason is appealable, but only with strong, specific evidence — a generic letter won't move it.
+You can win this one, but only with strong, specific proof; a form letter won't move it.